ChrisRisner/chrisrisner.github.io/_posts/2015-11-17-Getting-Started-With-Node-js-on-Azure.markdown

 </configuration>
 {% endhighlight %}

-You can read through the invidual lines to understand what's going on specifically but concisely, we're telling IIS (which is what is running our web app) to run Node and run the **server.js** file.
+You can read through the individual lines to understand what's going on specifically but concisely, we're telling IIS (which is what is running our web app) to run Node and run the **server.js** file.

 ## Running Locally
 The next step is to run our site locally.
 Return to the terminal and navigate to your site's root directory.
 Then type this: